home-assistant/home-assistant.io/source/_integrations/timer.markdown

 ### Service `timer.change`

 Change an active timer.
 This changes the duration of the timer with the duration given.
-You can also use `entity_id: all` and all active timers will be started.
+You can also use `entity_id: all` and all active timers will be changed.

 | Service data attribute | Optional | Description |
 | ---------------------- | -------- | ----------- |